 The U.S. criminal justice system disproportionately burdens low-income individuals and people of color, as well as their families and communities.
-The National Consumer Law Center focuses on the intersection of criminal and consumer law, and their role in equitable criminal justice reform.

 Criminal Background Checks

 - Comments to the Massachusetts Trial Court Public Access to Court Records Committee re: Criminal Cases and Internet Access to Docket Entries and Court Files, June 15, 2015

 - Report: Broken Records: How Errors by Criminal Background Checking Companies Harm Workers and Businesses, April 2012